How it works

 The only way it could be fresher is if you fished it out of the tanks yourself!
 Because we’re a smaller operation, we are able to bring the fish live to the plant and humanely harvest, fillet and freeze in the same day — often within 3 hours!
 This ensures you’re getting the freshest product possible, and it’s why we say it has been ‘frozen at peak freshness’.

 All Springhills fish have been vacuum-sealed and frozen within hours of their humane harvest.
-They’ll last at least 6 months in a deep freezer for optimal freshness.
+They’ll last 6 months in a deep freezer for optimal freshness.
 After that, their flavour and nutritional value may start to deteriorate.

 We recommend thawing the fish in the fridge overnight, or if you’re in a rush, you can thaw in cold water in the sink.
 If you thaw it too quickly or cook it from frozen, it can often give the fish a rubbery texture.
 More information in this article.